 * It was members of the remnant whom God used to call people to faith and to organize the church on the Day of Pentecost (Acts 2) and in the decades following.

 The present existence of the faithful remnant is testimony to the entire body that God

-As is declared in our Statement, during our present Church Age the members of the remnant are also members of the body of
+During our present Church Age the members of the remnant are also members of the body of Christ.
+(1 Corinthians

 Though the remnant is composed of people of faith, and all in the body are people of faith, the church and the remnant of

 Israel are distinct.
 The remnant is composed solely of Israelites, whereas the church is composed of both Jews and Gentiles.
 (1 Corinthians 12:13.
 See also our examination of Replacement